gmu-gd/web22-spring/syllabus/index.md

 ### Objectives
 * Develop general design skills
-* Apply best practices for accessibility and usability as it relates to the design and code
+* Apply best practices for accessibility and usability as they relate to the designing and coding of websites
 * Build knowledge of more advanced HTML and CSS concepts
 * Analyze everyday interactions on the web from a critical perspective
-* The use of frameworks and design systems
+* Understand the use of frameworks and design systems

 ### Textbook
 There is no specific textbook for this course but there are many digital resources we will use and reference throughout the semester.
 Those resources can be found on the [schedule]({{ site.baseurl }}/schedule) and in the [reference]({{ site.baseurl }}/reference)